Platforms: Windows, Mac, Android, iOS apps; Linux, Chrome OS via browser extensions

 RoboForm on the desktop

 The standalone app is both sparse and often confusing, as there are few explanations for even the relatively limited features of the app.
-The ability to unlock the RoboForm desktop app using Touch ID on a Mac is nice, but until RoboForm modernizes the interface, you will be best served by ignoring the standalone app whenever possible and interacting with the service through any of the other three options.
+The ability to unlock the RoboForm desktop app using Touch ID on a Mac is nice (and you can also do this by double-clicking the side button on your Apple Watch), but until RoboForm modernizes the interface, you will be best served by ignoring the standalone app whenever possible and interacting with the service through any of the other three options.

 The website interface is quite well done, with a modern interface at the top level that is far easier to use than the desktop app.
 All the important sections of the app are accessible here.
 While things get a little less pretty when you drill down — pop-up menus for adding new items look dated — everything worked as expected.

 One thing you cannot do in the web app, or in the standalone app for that matter, is generate a new password.
-That must be done via the menu bar or extension.
+That must be done via the menu bar or browser extension, where it is prominently featured.
 The password generator works very well and offers extensive options to tweak the characteristics of the password, so I just don't understand why RoboForm fails to make it available everywhere.

 Identities is where you add personal information used to auto-fill form fields.
 It includes fields that show RoboForm's age, such as "AOL Name" and "Pager," but the form-filling itself works well.